 - Introduce students to the field of mental health and human services. - Know the risk factors to develop a behavioral health disorder. - Have knowledge of, and the ability to use, behavior modification procedures. - Be able to prepare reports using health care documentation. - Be aware of the techniques and theory behind crisis intervention. - Understand the fundamental concepts and approaches of motivational interviewing in order to elicit behavior change. - Have knowledge of legal and ethical issues as they relate to targeted populations. - Have the ability to appraise the symptoms and overall health impact of mental illness.

 General Education 21 hours

-Course Name Course Number H lours
+Course Name Course Number Hours

 Microcomputer Applications I BT160 3

 English I EN101 3

+CIVICS 3

-American History to 1877 HI103
+American History to 1877 HI103 or

+American History since 1877 HI104 or

-or National Government or PL216 3
+National Government PL216

-General Psychology PY121 3

-General Sociology SO107 3

-Speech Communications SP175 3

-Elementary Statistics MT125 3